Year: 2009

 Director: Mark Hartley

-In the early 1970s, Australia's film industry underwent a seismic shift with the introduction of the R-certificate, unleashing a creative frenzy that spawned a unique brand of genre cinema.
-This wild and untold story celebrates the era of Ozploitation, where sex, violence, horror, and action collided in films like Mad Max, Patrick, and Turkey Shoot.
+During the early 1970s, Australia’s film industry experienced a transformative period following the introduction of the R-certificate.
+This unleashed a wave of creative energy, giving rise to a distinctive style of genre cinema known as Ozploitation.
+This era saw a bold combination of sex, violence, horror, and action in films such as Mad Max, Patrick, and Turkey Shoot, pushing boundaries and leaving a lasting mark on Australian film.

 Warning: spoilers below!